How to road trip California on a budget: save on gas, accommodation and food — and stop at the most budget-friendly destinations!

 How To Road Trip California On A Budget

-In fact, considering the surging costs of flights and ride-share services, trekking California by car can be more affordable (and plenty more exciting) than flying!
+In fact, considering the surging costs of flights and ride-share services, trekking by car is usually the cheapest way to visit California (and more exciting than flying!).
 Don’t let sticker shock at the pump deter you — with just a little planning and preparation, you’ll be off on a memorable experience exploring all of California’s best cities and sights in no time.

 Saving on Gas

 First, I’d highly recommend buying a Costco membership if you don’t already have one.